sgibla/2022-03-13-Horiseon.github.io/README.md

 03.13.2022 - Lesson 1 UCLA Coding Bootcamp - using starter code with HTML and CSS and mockup website to add accessibility codes.

-I am taking existing code and refactor it for visual accessbility.
+I am taking existing code and refactoring it for visual accessbility.

 User Story
 AS A marketing agency